Dedimoe/book---server-side-and-client-side/README.md

 And this is where your choices begin.
 Solutions range from bypassing the problem altogether, via a catch-all route that returns the bootstrap HTML, to the full-on isomorphic approach where both the server and the client run the same JavaScript code.

 #### Bypassing the problem altogether: Hash History
-With Hash History, instead of Browser History, your URL for the about page would look something like this: ``http://example.com/#/about``
+With [Hash History](https://github.com/jintoppy/react-training/blob/master/basic/node_modules/react-router/docs/guides/Histories.md#hashhistory), instead of [Browser History](https://github.com/jintoppy/react-training/blob/master/basic/node_modules/react-router/docs/guides/Histories.md#browserhistory), your URL for the about page would look something like this: ``http://example.com/#/about``

-The part after the hash (#) symbol is not sent to the server.
+The part after the hash (``#``) symbol is not sent to the server.
 So the server only sees ``http://example.com/`` and sends the index page as expected.
-React Router will pick up the #/about part and show the correct page.
+React Router will pick up the ``#/about`` part and show the correct page.

 ##### Downsides:

 - 'ugly' URLs
 - Server-side rendering is not possible with this approach.
-As far as search engine optimization (SEO) is concerned, your website consists of a single page with hardly any content on it.
+As far as [search engine optimization](https://en.wikipedia.org/wiki/Search_engine_optimization) (SEO) is concerned, your website consists of a single page with hardly any content on it.

 #### Catch-all
-With this approach, you do use the Browser History, but just set up a catch-all on the server that sends /* to index.html, effectively giving you much the same situation as with Hash History.
+With this approach, you do use the Browser History, but just set up a catch-all on the server that sends ``/*`` to ``index.html``, effectively giving you much the same situation as with Hash History.
 You do have clean URLs however and you could improve upon this scheme later without having to invalidate all your user's favorites.

 ###### Downsides: